7 February 2017

 You need an Irish accent.
 However, we all know there are so many.
 You want one that can be understood nationwide, and not alienate any particular group.

-Exhibit A: This accent is amusing, but the ears begin to hurt after 10 seconds.
+Exhibit A: This accent is amusing, but would it suit the feel of your product or service?

 It’s entirely up to you, as the client, as to who you choose.

 A local Cork-based Voice Over Artist is David O’Sullivan.
-His name will be familiar to many from his time on a local commercial radio station.
 He has voiced projects for brands including: Ulster Bank, Roche, Zurich Insurance, AIG insurance, Taxback.com, Tattersalls, University College Cork, Musgrave Group, Irish Distillers Jameson, and The Restaurants Association of Ireland.